Harald-U/java-microservice-handson/4-kubernetes.md

     ![Follow the steps in the Access tab, by starting from "After your cluster provision" and inserting the commands into your terminal session.](images/verify-cluster-access-4.png)

-2. Logon to the IBM Cloud Container Registry (Ensure you are in the $ROOT_FOLDER/authors-java-jee)
+2. Logon to the IBM Cloud Container Registry.
+Ensure you are in the `$ROOT_FOLDER/authors-java-jee` directory.
+Also switch to the correct region, us-south is Dallas where you created a namespace in Lab 1:

     ```sh
     $ cd $ROOT_FOLDER/authors-java-jee
     $ ibmcloud cr login
+    $ ibmcloud cr region-set us-south
     ```

 2. List you namespaces inside the IBM Cloud Container Registry